nixworks/public/news/2004/10/29/README.md

 ##### Johns Hopkins University
 ### [ A Johns Hopkins University study, published in the British medical journal the "Lancet," estimates that an additional 100,000 civilian deaths have occurred since the 2003 invasion of Iraq.
 However, the study has a significant margin of error&mdash;the actual figure predicted by the study is anywhere from 8,000 to 194,000 excess deaths. ](/news/2004/10/29/a-johns-hopkins-university-study-published-in-the-british-medical-journal-the-lancet-estimates-that-an-additional-100-000-civilian-deat.md)
-_Context: 2003 invasion of Iraq, Johns Hopkins University, The Lancet, civilian_
+_Context: civilian, The Lancet, Johns Hopkins University, 2003 invasion of Iraq_

 ##### New York Times
 ### [ The "New York Times" reports the existence of a videotape made by a KSTP-TV St. Paul, Minnesota, television crew embedded with U.S. 101st Airborne Division troops on April 18, 2003, nine days after Hussein's fall.
 The videotape shows the sealed explosives containers at Al Qaqaa, clearly displaying the ammunition cache of explosives and other weapons supplies, sealed with the International Atomic Energy Agency seals which were reported by the International Atomic Energy Agency 18 months ago. ](/news/2004/10/29/the-new-york-times-reports-the-existence-of-a-videotape-made-by-a-kstp-tv-st-paul-minnesota-television-crew-embedded-with-u-s-101st-a.md)
-_Context: Minnesota, New York Times, KSTP-TV, IAEA, reported by the International Atomic Energy Agency 18 months ago, 101st Airborne Division, St. Paul, Minnesota, Al Qaqaa_
+_Context: Al Qaqaa, Minnesota, New York Times, 101st Airborne Division, reported by the International Atomic Energy Agency 18 months ago, KSTP-TV, St. Paul, Minnesota, IAEA_

 ##### Al Jazeera
 ### [ Arab television network Al Jazeera broadcasts a new video tape of Osama bin Laden, addressing citizens of the United States, acknowledging his responsibility for the September 11, 2001 attacks, threatening further action against the U.S., and criticizing U.S. President George W. Bush.
 He said that the security of the American people depended neither on Mr. Bush nor on John Kerry, but on US policy. ](/news/2004/10/29/arab-television-network-al-jazeera-broadcasts-a-new-video-tape-of-osama-bin-laden-addressing-citizens-of-the-united-states-acknowledging.md)
-_Context: September 11, 2001, George W. Bush, Osama bin Laden, John Kerry, Al Jazeera, a new video tape_
+_Context: George W. Bush, September 11, 2001, a new video tape, Osama bin Laden, John Kerry, Al Jazeera_

 ##### Belgium
 ### [ Belgium: Strike of the buses, metros and tramways of the Brussels public transport company STIB-MIVB.
 Buses of De Lijn however worked. ](/news/2004/10/29/belgium-strike-of-the-buses-metros-and-tramways-of-the-brussels-public-transport-company-stib-mivb-buses-of-de-lijn-however-worked.md)
-_Context: Belgium, Brussels, MIVB, De Lijn, STIB_
+_Context: MIVB, De Lijn, Belgium, Brussels, STIB_

 ## [Previous Day...](/news/2004/10/28/index.md)